carlrafting/vanillapod/readme.md

 ## Background

+For the last decade or so we've seen a bunch of different approaches to making front-end development easier, for the right or wrong reasons.
+Front-end developers have argued back and forth, we've seen new libraries come and go.

 vanillapod is a library which purpose is to _enhance vanilla JavaScript_.
 What is wrong with JavaScript, and how is vanillapod adressing that?
 Take the following example of code:

 ```js